dart-lang/dart-pad/README.md

 This project is a small, stateless Dart server, which exposes a RESTful API.
 The API provides services to:

-- compile Dart code
+- analyze Dart code for errors and warnings (`/api/dartservices/v1/analyze`)
-- analyze Dart code (for errors and warnings)
+- compile Dart code (`/api/dartservices/v1/compile`)
-- perform code completion for a snippet of Dart code
+- perform code completion for a snippet of Dart code (`/api/dartservices/v1/complete`)
-- get dartdoc tooltip information for a snippet of Dart code
+- get dartdoc tooltip information for a snippet of Dart code (`/api/dartservices/v1/document`)
-- format Dart code
+- format Dart code (`/api/dartservices/v1/format`)
-- get quick fixes for problems in code
+- get quick fixes for problems in code (`/api/dartservices/v1/fixes`)

 ## Project status

-It is currently in a pre-alpha state, partially complete, and very much under active development.
+Beta - the services APIa are available to play with, but still a work in progress.

-## Try it
+## Try it!

 A simple DartPad example of how to use the library is here: https://dartpad.dartlang.org/2a7fd9328e0a567ee79b